ULTIMATE KILIMANJARO CLIENT FEATURED ON WHAS11 (LOUISVILLE, KENTUCKY)

 Venance Ndibalema and Kristen Kenny, along with the entire Dolger Films

 crew to the top of Kilimanjaro.
-The film has won Best Documentary at the
+The film has won many awards and will hopefully

 WRITES FEATURE ON HIS CLIMB WITH ULTIMATE KILIMANJARO

 Without any climbing experience...